Hannoob/ROPvsSolid/README.md

 These functions are very simple, and could be written in much shorter ways, however this does give you the freedom to structure your code in such a way that it would allow you to read the steps in the function almost as a paragraph:
 "Take 2, Add one to it, add another one to that, and finally print the answer!"

-F# also allows a thing called composition, where you get to glue functions together.
+F# also allows for a thing called composition, where you get to glue functions together.
-The only requirement is that the output of the first function, should be the same as the input of the second function:
+And same as before, the only requirement is that the output of the first function, should be the same as the input of the second function:

 ```fsharp
 let addOne x = x + 1